U.S. flag

 Tabulation Levels

 Employment and earnings outcomes are tabulated by the following veteran characteristics: discharge cohort, sex, race and ethnicity, education at enlistment, AFQT score range, pay grade at separation, and military occupation.
 They are also tabulated by the state and industry of each worker's dominant employer.
-All outcomes are additionally reported one, five, and ten years post separation from the Army.
+All outcomes are additionally reported one, five, and ten years post separation from the military.

 Discharge Cohort